aurorax-space/docs/docs/about_the_data/metadata_in_aurorax.md

 # What metadata is in the AuroraX database?

+The AuroraX database contains metadata from numerous ground-based and space-based system.
+Below we have a few tables that outline what we currently have metadata for.

+!!! note

+    The "operational status" column is an indicator of the mission/project status, instead of an AuroraX-specific operational indicator.

 ## Ground-based

 | Project/Instrument Name | Type | Description | Operational Status | AuroraX usage |